kllyph/Diabetes-ML-Prediction/README.md

 # Diabetes-ML-Prediction
-Predicts diabetes risk using ML techniques like Random Forest and SMOTE.
-Achieved 97% accuracy and improved positive-case recall through feature engineering and class balancing.
+This project explores the use of machine learning models to predict diabetes risk based on patient health data.
+It compares multiple approaches including full feature models, limited feature models (HbA1c and glucose), and SMOTE-enhanced models—to improve classification accuracy and recall for positive cases.

+After cloning the the repo, you can run the notebook in Jupyter Notebook